buildaRay/GCS/README.md

 And there ya go!

-Design By: Alexa Leight Herasimchuk
+Design By: Alexa Leigh Herasimchuk